bearandhammer/classic-algorithm-issues-csharp/README.md

 # classic-algorithm-issues-csharp
-A repository housing some Console Applications fronting some classic algorithm issues (along with tests).
+A repository housing some Console Applications illustrating some classic algorithm issues (along with tests).